natesholland/natesholland.github.io/_posts/2016-07-10-learning-with-electron.md

 I wanted to get more practice with.
 The app I built is called [Gifinater](http://github.com/natesholland/gifinater) and can be found on my Github.
+Perhaps I'll write a blog post about it at a later date.

 ![](/img/gifinater.png)